aleva90/TrafficBotGT/README.md

 # TrafficBotGT
-A bot that follows the traffic reports of Guatemala City on Twitter, inspired by @RealPressSecBot @PressSecBotPlus @guatebot
+A bot that follows the traffic reports of Guatemala City on Twitter, inspired by @RealPressSecBot, @PressSecBotPlus and @guatebot.

 ###Contents
 1. [About](#about)